enotspe/fortinet-2-elasticsearch/docs/roadmap.md

 ### **Facts: Aggregated Security Metrics**

 Attackers can not hide the network.
-Even encrypted traffic still leaves a trace.
+Even encrypted traffic leaves a trace.

-**What is really *behaivor* in the first place?** It is when you put 2 together 2 or more events (logs) to somehow find some insight that would not be possible to spot by just observing each event independently.
+**What is really *behavior* in the first place?** It is when you put together 2 or more events (logs) to somehow find some insight that would not be possible to spot by just observing each event independently.

 Sounds cool!
 But how can we leverage this concept on the context of network traffic?